ncming/ncming/README.md

 ### 👨‍💻 About Me
 * 🎓 3rd-year Information Technology student at Vietnam National University of Agriculture (VNUA).
 * 🌱 Currently focusing on becoming a **Software Engineer**, with a strong interest in Web/App development and practical data-driven solutions.
-* 🎯 Objective: Seeking an IT Intern position in a product-driven company (especially EdTech) to contribute value and sharpen my technical skills.
+* 🎯 Objective: Seeking an IT Intern position in a product-driven company to contribute value and sharpen my technical skills.

 ### When I code, I rely on